rbcmgs/cloud-init-library/README.md

 # Cloud Init Library

-A comprehensive collection of cloud-init scripts and configurations for system administration and configuration management.
+A collection of cloud-init scripts and configurations for system administration and configuration management.

 ## Overview